ersilia-os/easylinkage/README.md

 ## Work in progress

-The **Easy linkage** library is currently being tested and we do recommend to use

 * Add more built-in comparisons (e.g. identifiers).
 * Test scalability.
 * Smart sampling based on prior probabilities.